jeff-k/bio-seq/README.md

 ## Codecs

-The `Codec` trait describes the coding/decoding process for the characters of a biological sequence.
+The `Codec` trait describes the coding/decoding process for the symbols of a biological sequence.
 This trait can be derived procedurally.
 There are four built-in codecs:

 ### `codec::Dna`
 Using the lexicographically ordered 2-bit representation